Friends and family often ask me how to find the best dentist and dental clinic in Singapore for their needs.

 What's the main difference between public and private dental care in Singapore?

 Similar to seeing a doctor in Singapore, the tradeoff between choosing the public and private route is primarily one of time and convenience, versus costs.

 1. Public dental clinics tend to be cheaper, but have longer wait times.
 Examples: Polyclinic, National Dental Centre

-You have to make an appointment to see a dentist at a public institution.
-Walk-ins are NOT accepted, unless it's a dental emergency.
-Dental emergencies include:
+You are generally encouraged to make an appointment prior to seeing a dentist at a public institution.

 - Bleeding from extraction